Best movies of the 2000s: 35 best films of the 2000s, ranked

 There was more to the decade than you might remember, including a festival's worth of classic films, many of which are also the best movies on Netflix right now.

-You'll find the best 25 movies of the decade below, according to the ShortList team.
+You'll find the 35 best movies of the 2000s below, according to the ShortList team.
 Upvote your favourite.

 While this tour de force was one of the all-time great Batman films and a demonstration of Christopher Nolan’s talents for producing a dense, claustrophobic, but epic movie, The Dark Knight will always be remembered for Heath Ledger’s astonishing performance as The Joker.
 It would turn out to be his final film.

 In his own words, he played the character as a “psychopathic, mass murdering, schizophrenic clown with zero empathy” and in doing so created one of the most iconic performances of all-time, recognised with his posthumous Oscar award.

 2. The Lord Of The Rings: The Return Of The KingView at Amazon

 Nothing less than a towering triumph of a movie, Return Of The King was a modern epic, and a fitting conclusion to the Lord Of The Rings trilogy.

 Moviegoers flocked to see it.
 The film grossed over $1bn, and awards from the critics and fellow filmmakers rained down.
 Return of the King won all 11 Oscar it was nominated for, putting it level with Ben Hur and Titanic.